2006 NIST Speaker Recognition Evaluation Test Set Part 2

 The ongoing series of SRE yearly evaluations conducted by NIST are intended to be of interest to researchers working on the general problem of text independent speaker recognition.
 To this end the evaluations are designed to be simple, to focus on core technology issues, to be fully supported, and to be accessible to those wishing to participate.

 The task of the 2006 SRE evaluation was speaker detection, that is, to determine whether a specified speaker is speaking during a given segment of conversational telephone speech.
 The task was divided into 15 distinct and separate tests involving one of five training conditions and one of four test conditions.
-Further information about the test conditions and additional documentation is available at the NIST web site for the 2006 SRE and within the 2006 SRE Evaluation Plan.
+Further information about the test conditions and additional documentation is available in the 2006 SRE Evaluation Plan.

 The speech data in this release was collected by LDC as part of the Mixer project, in particular Mixer Phases 1, 2, and 3.
 The Mixer project supports the development of robust speaker recognition technology by providing carefully collected and audited speech from a large pool of speakers recorded simultaneously across numerous microphones and in different communicative situations and/or in multiple languages.
 The data is mostly English speech, but includes some speech in Arabic, Bengali, Chinese, Farsi, Hindi, Korean, Russian, Spanish, Thai, and Urdu.

 The telephone speech segments are multi-channel data collected simultaneously from a number of auxiliary microphones.
 The files are organized into four types: two-channel excerpts of approximately 10 seconds, two-channel conversations of approximately 5 minutes, summed-channel conversations also of approximately 5 minutes and a two-channel conversation with the usual telephone speech replaced by auxiliary microphone data in the putative target speaker channel.
 The auxiliary microphone conversations are also of approximately five minutes in length.